jennylihan/147activated/README.md

 # 147activated

-Activated is application designed by us over the course of taking Stanford's Introduction to Human Computer Interaction class (CS 147, Fall 2017).
+Activated is an application designed over the course of Stanford's Introduction to Human Computer Interaction class (CS 147, Fall 2017).
 High school students, especially those in low-income communities, may have very little access to personal counseling and feel lost or misguided in their path to get to college.
 It is designed to be a personal counselor, agenda, and motivator all in one to provide assistance in the face of a deficit of personalize academic guidance.

 ## Development
 This application was written using React Native and relies on a number of open-source packages for some of the features in the mobile application.
 With React Native, this application can be deployed on both iOS and Android devices.